redrick99/CPAC_MusicIsPeople/README.md

 To run the various components of the application, you first need to download the github repo on your local machine.
 In order to do that, you can simply go on the main branch of the GitHub repo and press ´Code -> Download ZIP´.
 You then need to extract the zip file and put it somewhere inside your system.

 ### Step 1 - Python Script
+We will assume that you extracted the zip file containing the repo to the following path:

+´´´
+/Users/Pippo/Documents/CPAC_MusicIsPeople
+´´´

+To run the python script, open your terminal and run the following commands, one by one:

+´´´
+cd /Users/Pippo/Documents/CPAC_MusicIsPeople/python   [1]
+python3 -m venv venv                                  [2]
+source ./venv/bin/activate                            [3]
+python3 -m pip install -r ./requirements.txt          [4]
+python3 ./src/main.py                                 [5]
+´´´

+These will, in order:

+1. Navigate to the project's folder.
+2. Create a virtual environment to run the script.
+3. Activate the virtual environment.
+4. Install all module requirements inside your freshly activated virtual environment.
+5. Run the python script.

+If everythin works correctly, the program should run and then wait for the visualizer to connect (you should see a text saying ´Connecting to visualizer...´.

+### Step 2 - Processing Script
+To run the Processing script, simply open the processing application, select ´File->Open´ from the app's menu and open the file named ´MusicIsPeople_GUI.pde´ located in ´/MusicIsPeople_GUI´

+### Step 3 - TouchOSC Script
+To run the TouchOSC script, again simply run the application, select file ´MusicIsPeople.tosc´ and once open click on the grey button on the top right of your screen to run the scritp.

+### Step 4 - Enjoy!
+At this point you should be able to use the application however you like by interacting with the TouchOSC script.
+Enjoy! :)